Creative Planning Has $28.07 Million Position in Pioneer Natural Resources (NYSE:PXD)

-Creative Planning lowered its position in Pioneer Natural Resources (NYSE:PXD – Free Report) by 4.6% during the third quarter, according to its most recent Form 13F filing with the SEC.
+Creative Planning lessened its stake in shares of Pioneer Natural Resources (NYSE:PXD – Free Report) by 4.6% during the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
 The fund owned 122,262 shares of the oil and gas development company’s stock after selling 5,883 shares during the period.
-Creative Planning owned 0.05% of Pioneer Natural Resources worth $28,065,000 at the end of the most recent reporting period.
+Creative Planning owned 0.05% of Pioneer Natural Resources worth $28,065,000 as of its most recent SEC filing.

 Pioneer Natural Resources Stock Up 0.9 %